-In the heart of the Coral Triangle, the Pantar Strait is one of the most well preserved coral reef systems in Indonesia.
-Dynamite and cyanide fishermen were long ago warded off by local villagers in many areas of the straight who saw the value in preserving their home reefs.
-This has left us with some of the most colorful, beautiful and densely covered coral reef dive sites we see today.
-Visibility ranges from 15 meters/50 feet just after and before the rainy season of January-March up to 40m/132 feet in the dry season of July-September.
+Located in the heart of the Coral Triangle, the Alor Archipelago has one of the most well preserved coral reef systems in Indonesia.
+Dynamite and cyanide fishermen from other islands were long ago warded off by the local people who saw the value in preserving their home reefs.
+In addition, cold water upwellings from the southern seas push through the Strait after each new and full moon keeping our water temperature regulated and fresh.
+This has left us with some of the most colorful, beautiful, diverse and densely covered coral reef sites that we see today.

 Due to seasonal weather conditions, the best time to visit us to view Alor’s coral reefs is between mid-March and mid-December for both ideal surface and underwater conditions.
 In season, underwater visibility can be absolutely outstanding ranging from 15 meters / 50 feet in our shoulder season to 40 meters / 132 feet in the height of our dry season.
 When the sun is shining (and that is often) the colors and clarity of the water can look dramatically beautiful to you as an observer and some great opportunities for wide angle if you are a photographer or videographer.

 Coral Reef Highlights- Discover Alor's Unique Marine Ecosystem -

 Unique topography created many different habitatsEach area of the Pantar Strait is diverse with its own topography.
 Ternate Island is full of coral walls with shallow flat tops of hard coral backlit by white sand, while south Pura Island is covered in red volcanic sand and sloping fields of Anemone.
 Further south on the main island of Alor we can find black volcanic cliffs and caves extending from above the surface to underwater and full of orange and green soft corals.
 And that is just a taste.